Kamalkoranga/CodeHub/README.md

 The objectives are:-
 - The primary objective of this project is to allow students to apply their programming knowledge to a real-world situation/problem and to show them how programming skills facilitate in the development of good software.
 - To learn how real software is built.
-- To learn communication, leadership among group of developers
+- To learn communication, leadership among group of developers.
-- To learn how to manage projects
+- To learn how to manage projects.

 ## Layers of Web App
 - UI - > What we see on Web App